dwbzen/careers/docs/FutureEnhancements.md

 - Degrees gained (1 or 0)
 - Occupations completed (1 or 0)

-Net point change is the number of points gained or lost in the turn and is the sum of<br>
+**Net point change** is the number of points gained or lost in the turn and is the sum of<br>
 delta cash (in 000's), delta Stars and delta Hearts.<br>

-Cards gained/lost.
-The number of Experience/Opportunity cards gained or lost because
+**Cards gained/lost** The number of Experience/Opportunity cards gained or lost because
 of some penalty.
 For example, when another player calls in favors
 or when landing on "Buy Experience" and lose a card for "just looking."

-Hospital/Unemployment stay.
+**Hospital/Unemployment** stay.
 A net loss of 1 when a player is sent to the Hospital or Unemployment
 and each time the player remains there.

-Goal fulfillment.
-Has a value of -1, 0 or 1 for each goal component.
+**Goal fulfillment** has a value of -1, 0 or 1 for each goal component (cash, stars, hearts).
 A value of -1 if a previously fulfilled goal becomes short because of some loss (like half your cash).
 0 if no net change.
 1 if the goal is fulfilled.

-Defensive strategy.
-There are some defensive or strategic actions that contribute to the overall quality (outcome) of a turn.
+**Defensive strategy**  There are defensive or strategic actions that contribute to the overall quality (outcome) of a turn including:
-These include:
 - bumping another player,
 - backstabbing other player(s),
 - buying insurance to avoid penalties